Different LLC Types: Everything You Need to Know

 If, however, there are passive members involved in the LLC, a manager-managed structure is probably more suitable.
 This means that the LLC members will appoint a manager or managers who have the authority to run and operate the business.

 Note that in most states, the default rule is that an LLC is member-managed.
 If you do not delineate the management structure in the formation documents that is filed with the secretary of state, the LLC will be member-managed.

 3. Domestic or Foreign LLC.
 In this context, domestic or foreign means the state where the LLC is registered and operates.
 For example, an LLC that is registered in Michigan and operates in Michigan is as a domestic LLC.
 If the same LLC operates business in Illinois, through a physical presence in Illinois, it has a foreign LLC in Illinois.

 Such a situation commonly occurs when an LLC is created in jurisdictions that have business-friendly tax laws but does its business in its home state.
 HI s also occurs when a business expands to other states.

 By law, a foreign LLC must register with the Secretary of State in the foreign state.
 It must also satisfy the foreign state’s regularity and tax requirements.

 Know that simply having a client or doing business with customers in another state does not necessarily mean that you must register your foreign LLC in that state.

 If you need help with setting up your LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.